 According to EnergyStar.gov, air leakage accounts for 25-40% of the energy used for heating and cooling in a typical residence.

 So let’s get started on some practical (cheap and easy) ways to tighten up your home, so it’s not so leaky.
-But first, we need some tools.

-You’ll also probably want things like paper towels, shop towels, old rags, and a caulk gun.
+You’ll probably want things like paper towels, shop towels, old rags, and a caulk gun.
 Things can get sticky!
 And you don’t want to let it dry before things are in place, either.

 But don’t worry, it goes quickly once you get going.
 Notice there are different kinds of caulk as well.
 There are various colors, latex or silicone, clear vs. solid, and specialized ones for bathrooms, windows, and exterior (strong waterproof for years).
 Research a bit to see what to use where.